A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas

-Differences in protocol performance can be attributed in some cases to favorable conditions for CAR-T cell proliferation.
-For example, although two of the best-performing protocols at the population level, 5T2C5T and 1C5T1C5T, show overall effectiveness, there are still individual patients for whom one protocol performs better than the other.
-In Fig. \ref{fig:f18b}, we illustrate the tumor and treatment dynamics for two patients, where one of these protocols significantly outperforms the other.
-Notably, CAR-T cell proliferation is observed for the better-performing protocol.
+Differences in protocol performance can, in some cases, be attributed to favorable conditions for CAR-T cell proliferation.
+For instance, although two of the best-performing protocols at the population level, 5T2C5T and 1C5T1C5T, show overall effectiveness, there are still individual patients for whom one protocol outperforms the other.
+Figure \ref{fig:f18b} illustrates tumor and treatment dynamics for two representative patients, where one of these protocols significantly outperforms the other.
+Notably, CAR-T cell proliferation is observed during the better-performing protocol.

 Here, we focus on comparing the two best-performing protocols: 5T2C5T and 1C5T1C5T.
-Fig. \ref{fig:f18a} shows the correlation between the difference $T_{s}^{1C5T1C5T}-T_{s}^{5T1C5T}$ and $T_{s}^{5T2C5T}$.
+Figure \ref{fig:f18a} shows the correlation between the difference $T_{s}^{1C5T1C5T}-T_{s}^{5T1C5T}$ and $T_{s}^{5T2C5T}$.
 Positive values of this difference indicate better performance of the 1C5T1C5T protocol, while negative values correspond to better performance of the 5T2C5T protocol.

-From the Fig. \ref{fig:f18a}, it is evident that the 1C5T1C5T protocol performs better for virtual patients with lower survival times, whereas the 5T2C5T protocol is more advantageous for those with longer survival times.
+From Fig. \ref{fig:f18a}, it is evident that the 1C5T1C5T protocol performs better for virtual patients with lower survival times, whereas the 5T2C5T protocol is more advantageous for those with longer survival times.

-When comparing the performance of 5T2C5T and 1C5T1C5T in more detail, we find that survival times for both protocols are almost linearly correlated, with a correlation coefficient of 0.99 and a p-value of 0.
+When comparing the performance of the 5T2C5T and 1C5T1C5T protocols in greater detail, we find that survival times for both protocols are almost linearly correlated, with a correlation coefficient of 0.99 and a p-value of 0.
 This suggests that, on average, if a virtual patient responds well to one protocol, that patient is likely to respond similarly to the other.

 However, as shown in Fig. \ref{fig:f18a}, there are some differences in survival times for certain virtual patients.
-Notably, the group of patients where one protocol outperforms the other by more than 10 days consists of 3664 patients, approximately one-third of the virtual cohort.
-When the threshold for overperformance is increased to 30 days, the number of patients decreases to 1840, roughly 18\% of the virtual cohort.
-Therefore, only a small fraction of virtual patients exhibit notably different results between the two protocols.
+In particular, the group of patients where one protocol outperforms the other by more than 10 days consists of 3664 patients, approximately one-third of the virtual cohort.
+When the threshold for overperformance increases to 30 days, the number of patients decreases to 1840, roughly 18\% of the virtual cohort.
+Therefore, only a small fraction of virtual patients may derive substantially greater benefit from one protocol over the other.